Razkel/Fallout-Vault-Defense-Rewrite/README.md

 Complete rewrite of Fallout Vault Defense.

 **UPDATE**
-**This project isn't being worked on and won't be until Scratch 3.0 is released!
-The upcoming 16:9 aspect support is required for the game to actually be fun, so I'm not working on this until then.**
+**Development has resumed and the project is being worked on regularly, and most likely will be released before Scratch 3 is released.
+If this is the case, the game will just be updated to utilize the 16:9 aspect ratio feature.**

 If you download a build, please do not share it on Scratch.
 Use the offline editor to test the build and please report any bugs to me.